Optimal Control of a Navier-Stokes-Cahn-Hilliard System for Membrane-fluid Interaction: Introduction

 With regard to the problem \textbf{(CP)}, we shall prove the existence of optimal controls and characterize such optimal solutions by deriving the associated first-order necessary conditions.
 A detailed description of our results can be found in Section \ref{SEC:RES}.

 We now provide some further explanations of the Navier--Stokes--Cahn--Hilliard system \Sys.
 The first two equations \eqref{eq:1}--\eqref{eq:2} describe the evolution of the divergence-free velocity field $\bv$ for the viscous incompressible fluid.
-Equations \eqref{eq:3}--\eqref{eq:5} represent a convective Cahn--Hilliard type equation, with the usual normalization for the phase variable $\ph$, denoting the difference of local concentrations, so that $\ph = \pm 1$ corresponds to pure phases, while $\{ -1 < \ph < 1\}$ defines the diffuse interface within a $\eps$-tubular neighborhood with $\eps > 0$ indicating the thickness parameter.
-The function $m(\ph)$ in \eqref{eq:3} stands for the diffusion mobility, which is assumed to be positive and nondegenerate.
+Equations \eqref{eq:3}--\eqref{eq:5} represent a convective Cahn--Hilliard type equation, with the usual normalization for the phase-field variable $\ph$, denoting the difference of local concentrations.
+In the phase-field description, $\ph$ distinguishes the membrane interior ($\{\ph=1\}$) from the exterior ($\{\ph=-1\}$), and the membrane is modeled by a narrow, diffuse layer ($\{-1 < \ph < 1\}$) within a $\eps$-tubular neighborhood with $0<\eps\ll 1$.
+The function $m(\ph)$ in \eqref{eq:3} represents the diffusion mobility, which is assumed to be positive and nondegenerate.
 Define the total free energy functional (cf. \eqref{Willmore})

 The variable $\mu$ in equation~\eqref{eq:4} is known as the {\it chemical potential} and corresponds to the first variation $\mu = \frac {\delta {\cal E}}{\delta \ph}$.
 Similarly, the variable $\omega$ denotes the first variational derivative of the Ginzburg--Landau free energy ${\cal G}$ such that $\omega = \frac {\delta {\cal G}}{\delta \ph}$.
 In~\eqref{defE}, $F$ is a double-well shaped nonlinear potential, while $f$ denotes its derivative $f=F'$.
 A canonical example of $F$ is the classical regular potential given by